 And keep it fun -- he mentioned telling the kids to act like Sponge Bob in net -- big and square.

 After a few concluding statements and anecdotes as well as another big thank you for sacrificing the time to teach kids to play the best game out there, viola, everyone in the room was a USA Hockey certified Level 1 coach.

-Just gotta do the Safe Sport, an online Module or two, and a background check too to make it all official...
+Just gotta do the Safe Sport, an online module or two for the age group you're coaching, and a background check too to make it all official...